openthread/openthread/examples/platforms/nrf52840/README.md

 [nRF52840]: https://www.nordicsemi.com/eng/Products/nRF52840

-To facilitate Thread products development with the nRF52840 platform, Nordic Semiconductor provides <i>nRF5 SDK for Thread</i>.
-See [Nordic Semiconductor's nRF5 SDK for Thread][nRF5-SDK-section] section for more details.
+To facilitate Thread products development with the nRF52840 platform, Nordic Semiconductor provides <i>nRF5 SDK for Thread and Zigbee</i>.
+See [Nordic Semiconductor's nRF5 SDK for Thread and Zigbee][nRF5-SDK-section] section for more details.

-[nRF5-SDK-section]: #nordic-semiconductors-nrf5-sdk-for-thread
+[nRF5-SDK-section]: #nordic-semiconductors-nrf5-sdk-for-thread-and-zigbee

 ## Toolchain